A joint model of the individual mean and within-subject variability of a longitudinal outcome with a competing risks time-to-event outcome: Methods

-Throughout the paper we assume that $C_i$ is independent of $\Tilde{T}_i$ conditional on the observed covariates and the unobserved random effects $\theta_i$, $i=1,\ldots, n.$ We further assume that the longitudinal measurements are independent of the competing risks time-to-event data conditional on the observed covariates and the unobserved random effects.
+Throughout the paper, we assume that for each subject $i$, the longitudinal measurements $Y_i$ are independent of the competing risks outcome $(\Tilde{T}_i, \Tilde{D}_i)$ conditional on the observed covariates and the unobserved random effects.
+We further assume that the censoring time $C_i$ is independent of $(\Tilde{T}_i, \Tilde{D}_i)$ and $Y_i$ conditional on the observed covariates and the unobserved random effects $\theta_i$.
+These assumptions imply that the longitudinal outcome $Y_i$ and the observed right-censored competing risks time-to-event outcome $(T_i,D_i)$ are independent conditional on the covariates and the random effects, which are crucial for deriving the observed data likelihood as detailed in the following section.
+Similar assumptions are also commonly used in the joint models literature (see, e.g., \citet{wulfsohn1997joint, henderson2000joint, song2002semiparametric, hsieh2006joint, elashoff2016joint}, among others).